By now many companies are starting to become aware of the new General Data Protection Regulation (GDPR), which will come into effect on May 25, 2018.

 For companies that are preparing for the changes, it’s important to be aware of certain aspects of the regulation that need to be correct – and may not be due to misunderstandings and myths.

-Here are 6 security details of the regulation that organisations have to get right.
+Here are 6 security details of GDPR regulation that organisations have to get right

 - Breach reporting: The regulation makes it mandatory to report a personal data breach if it’s likely to result in a risk to people’s rights and freedoms – and it really will depend on the risk it poses.